LM-Commons/LmcRbac/docs/versioned_docs/version-2.2/quick-start.md

 $ composer require lm-commons/lmc-rbac
 ```

-You will be prompted by the Laminas Component Installer plugin to inject the package
+You will be prompted by the Laminas Component Installer plugin to inject LM-Commons\LmcRbac.
-into the application's configuration.

 :::note
 **Manual installation:**